bida23-108/HOUSE-PRICE-PREDICTION/README.md

 - **Linear Regression**
 - **Random Forest Regressor**

-The final trained model (saved as `.pkl`) is **not uploaded here** due to file size restrictions on Teams.
+The best random forest model (saved as `.pkl`) is **not uploaded here** due to file size restrictions on Github.
 However, it is available upon request.

 ## Request the Model

-If you would like access to the full trained model file, please contact:
+If you would like access to the best random forest file, please contact:

 **Tshiamo Chibua**
  ttcblm@gmail.com
  tshiamochibua9@gmail.com
  +267 73604289

-I'll send it via email, Google Drive, or WeTransfer based on your preference.
+I'll send it via email, Google Drive, or Teams based on your preference.

 ##  Notes